Way of Life of the Hamar Tribe in Ethiopia

 • kindle kays – consensual marriage

-Night dances take place on a regular basis and are usually associated with crop harvests, the full moon, peace and stability.
+The Hamar tribe practice night dances that take place on a regular basis and are usually associated with crop harvests, the full moon, peace, and stability.
 They are also where unmarried women and young men come together to meet, dance, and enjoy relations.

-The traditional enemies of the Hamar people are the Dassanech and the Nyangatom, and there have been several recent conflicts between the tribes.
-Their closest neighbours and allies, the Banna and the Karo, intermarry and share similar cultures and rituals.
+The traditional enemies of the Hamar tribe are the Dassanech and the Nyangatom, and there have been several recent conflicts between the tribes.
+Their closest neighbors and allies, the Banna and the Karo intermarry and share similar cultures and rituals.